na-na-hi/renget/archive/sfbf5.md

 \>a floor board pops free and you see shara's eye peeking through
 \>"I told you not to make any noise when I have company over!
 What were you doing?"
 \>"I fOuNd FrOg"
-\>shara pops some more floor boards open and uncovers a poisontoad which promptly releases its noxious gas, encapsulating the entire room
+\>shara pops some more floor boards open and uncovers a poisontoad which promptly releases its noxious gas, encapsulating the entire room%%

-\>its late at night and you're woken up by some loud shuffling
+%darkgreen%\>its late at night and you're woken up by some loud shuffling
 \>you wake up to see shara starting at you from above, breathing heavily and flaking dust
-\>"WhAts ThE WiFi PaSsWoRd?"
+\>"WhAts ThE WiFi PaSsWoRd?"%%

-\>doing some netflix and chill with shara late at night
+%darkgreen%\>doing some netflix and chill with shara late at night
 \>shara's head is directly beside you, their closest eyeball constantly looking at you
 \>"Can you, uhh, stop looking at me like that?"
 \>"Im NoT lOoKiNg At YoU tHoUgH..."
 \>"Are you even watching the movie?"
-\>"yEs....."
+\>"yEs....."%%

-\>you're busy sweeping up all the dust and small rocks on the floor when Shara walks up to you
+%darkgreen%\>you're busy sweeping up all the dust and small rocks on the floor when Shara walks up to you
 \>they drop a large shiny solid gold chunk at your feet
 \>"whats this for?"
 \>"ViDeOgAmEs"